Skip to content

 Class and instance init functions

-To implement a custom class initializer or instance initializer function, use the @ClassInit and @InstanceInit attributes:
+To implement a custom class initializer or instance initializer function, use the @ClassInit and @InstanceInit annotations:

 // (Optional) class initialization function